Licensed Marriage Family Therapist

 Drawing on my 10 years as a special educator at the elementary and middle school levels, I am familiar with the broad range of emotional and behavioral challenges parents often face.
 Using a structural family systems approach, I work directly with the parents, adolescents, and the overall dynamic within the family system.
 I can provide insight and practical strategies for effective parenting while supporting you on your journey as parents and in the overall dynamic within the family system.

 You deserve to feel good about yourself.
 The way you perceive yourself is the foundation for how you function in your world.
 However, your shame core can keep you stuck.
 It is very difficult to feel good about yourself when you are under stress, unable to achieve your goals, or when others treat you badly.
 As you work on building your self-esteem you will notice that you feel less shame, that you are enjoying your life more than you did before, and that you are doing more of the things you want.

 While the goal for most couples is to create a deep sense of intimacy, developing a strong sense of self is a prerequisite to creating emotional connection.
 Initially, the primary focus in my work with families and couples is the individual growth and differentiation of each person in order to increase a strong sense of self.
 My work with clients then moves toward increasing their capacity to accept and tolerate differences, a process that must occur prior to increasing the emotional bond.

-Kathy Hardie-Williams M.Ed MS NCC LPC LMFT has not posted any group sessions.
+Kathy Hardie-Williams M.Ed MS LPC LMFT has not posted any group sessions.

-Kathy Hardie-Williams M.Ed MS NCC LPC LMFT has not published any articles.
+Kathy Hardie-Williams M.Ed MS LPC LMFT has not published any articles.